tomsvob/collaborative-filtering-be/README.md

 ## Collaborative filtering BE

-Backend application for collaborative filtering semestral project.
+Backend application for collaborative filtering project.

+User can search and rate films.
+App recommends new films to users based on how they rated other films.
+App uses Spearman's ranking algorithm to find similar users and recommend best rated films from these users, that person hasn't ranked yet.

 ### Prerequisites